 Some developers find JSX syntax different from traditional HTML.

-The primary difference is that Angular is a full-fledged framework for building web applications, while React is a JavaScript library focused on building user interfaces.
+The core difference in the Angular vs React debate is that Angular is a full-featured web development framework, while React is a JavaScript library focused solely on building user interfaces.
+Angular comes with built-in tools for routing, HTTP, and form validation, whereas React relies on third-party libraries for these functions.